← All packages

 use Tokenizers\Encoding;

-// OpenAI encoding (vocab downloads + caches on first use)
+// tiktoken-compatible encoding (vocab downloads + caches on first use)

 $enc = Encoding::load('cl100k_base');